Where To Buy

 Flex Retention: My biggest issue with this years model There is no more articulation in the ankle and it’s starting to get some wear points after only 10 days.
 The flex hasn’t changed much yet but I’m expecting it not to hold up as well as it did in the past.
 I really wish they had the same articulating cuff like the Burton Fiend and Fiend LTD. If that was the case these boots would last a long time.

 Response: Just about the same response as we have always experienced with these boots.
-Nice medium to medium plus response.
+Nice medium to the medium plus response.

 Traction: Great traction.